labex-labs/open-source-labs/python/python-mastery/lab-ex8-5-learn-about-managed-generators/en/step4.md

             print('Task done')
 ```

-This enhanced scheduler is more complex, but follows the same basic principles as our earlier one.
-The main differences are:
+This improved scheduler is a bit more complicated than the previous one, but it follows the same fundamental ideas.
+Let's break down the main differences:

-1. Tasks can yield a reason ('recv' or 'send') and a resource (a socket)
+1. Tasks can yield a reason ('recv' or 'send') and a resource (a socket).
+This means that a task can tell the scheduler that it's waiting to either receive or send data on a specific socket.
-2. Based on the yield reason, the task is moved to a different waiting area
+2. Depending on the yield reason, the task is moved to a different waiting area.
+If a task is waiting to receive data, it goes to the `recv_wait` dictionary.
+If it's waiting to send data, it goes to the `send_wait` dictionary.
-3. The `select()` function is used to determine which sockets are ready for I/O
+3. The `select()` function is used to figure out which sockets are ready for I/O operations.
+This function checks the sockets in the `recv_wait` and `send_wait` dictionaries and returns the ones that are ready to either receive or send data.
-4. When a socket is ready, its associated task is moved back to the active queue
+4. When a socket is ready, the associated task is moved back to the active queue.
+This allows the task to continue its execution and perform the I/O operation it was waiting for.

-This allows our tasks to efficiently wait for network I/O without blocking.
+By using these techniques, our tasks can efficiently wait for network I/O without blocking the execution of other tasks.
+This makes our network server more responsive and able to handle multiple client connections concurrently.